Come work for Tucson City Attorney's Office

 Civil Division

-Included in the Civil Division is a Litigation Unit with 10.5 FTE staff which provides legal representation for the City and advocates for the City’s interests in civil litigation, primarily in matters involv-ing state and federal tort claims, including federal civil rights claims.
+Included in the Civil Division is a Litigation Unit that provides legal representation for the City and advocates for the City’s interests in civil litigation, primarily in matters involving state and federal tort claims, including federal civil rights claims.
 The Division also supports the City’s Risk Management Division in the evaluation and disposition of legal claims, and the interaction with and reporting to the City’s insurance carriers.
 The Civil Division also provides legal services directly to the Tucson Police Department through its Legal Advisors Office.

 Assistant City Prosecutor